Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Requests to the court must be made by means of an application, which may be submitted by the company following a decision of the general meeting, its board of directors or any debenture holder, creditor or contributory (the latter only if certain requirements subsist).
 In a number of cases, the application may also be made by any shareholder or director of the company.
 The directors, the company secretary and all contributories and creditors of the company are entitled to make submissions on the hearing of a winding-up application.

 The registrar of companies may file a winding-up application where he or she finds that it is expedient to do so and in the public interest.
-However, we are not aware that this has ever occurred in practice.

 Further, an application for a winding up by the court may be filed notwithstanding that a company is being wound up voluntarily.